RodPaDev/ox/README.md

 Whether you're a seasoned programmer looking to flex your low-level skills or a curious beginner interested in exploring the foundations of modern computing.
 I'm not finishing this sentence.

 From the bootloader to the kernel to the operating system and programming language, I've traded my sanity and recreated the full stack of an 8-bit computer system in your browser.
 With Oito Xenon, you'll have a chance to dive into the inner workings of a computer system and see how it all fits together.
-And who knows, you might even discover a newfound appreciation for modern computing (To be honest, I doubt it).
+And who knows, you might even discover a newfound appreciation for modern computing (tbh, I doubt it).

-So strap in and get ready for a journey back in time to a world where computers were slow, programming was hard, and the threat of nuclear was the only thing that kept humanity going.

 ## Bootloader & Kernel